MariaAvery/Calculator/README.md

 # Calculator
-Show project Builds a full functioning internal portions of a calculator as well as a GUI
+ Builds a full functioning internal portions of a calculator as well as a GUI Allows simple functions like addition, subtraction, division.
+Including whole number and decimal